Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

 Don't forget to disable it once you're done debugging, else your network connection will feel slow!

-QA teams run playtests with multiple people, each with their own system-wide conditioning settings settings.
+QA teams run playtests with multiple people, each with their own system-wide conditioning settings.
 We can imitate this workflow locally by setting different per-peer network conditions.
 This approach isn't as reflective of reality as good QA tests on different machines, but it allows us to test these more peculiar scenarios locally.
 :::

 There is a group of scenarios where we would want to test how the game behaves when a player with a different baseline connection quality from most of our other peers joins the game - an example of such case can be someone playing from a significantly remote location or connecting from a device that's on a mobile network.

-In this case we would want to have an ability to set artifical conditions on a per-peer basis, which is possible with [Unity Transport Simulator Tools](#unity-transport---simulator-tools).
+In this case we would want to have an ability to set artificial conditions on a per-peer basis, which is possible with the [Network Simulator tool](https://docs-multiplayer.unity3d.com/tools/current/tools-network-simulator/).

 ### Clone-based workflow (ParrelSync)